tkou/WebShop-.NET/README.txt

 WebShop.Business : is where the Business logic is applied to Entities or other related Business models.
 WebShop.MVC : is where the UI is displayed where business entities or models are transformed to ViewModels via "Service" classes and every ViewModel impacts on a View (Strongly Typed View) having as strong type the ViewModel class.
+WebShop.WebAPI : is where our Restful API uses the same business logic of the solution.

 Two ways of adding to cart were implemented, one with page redirection (full postback) and one without (Ajax request).

-NOTE : The Restful API project(Web API) does not using DI(dependency injcetion)
+NOTE : The Restful API project(Web API) does not using DI(dependency injection)